verajosemanuel/SwimTheDataLake/content/post/2017-10-16-spanish-stopwords-for-tidytext-package.md

 This issue is best known for all of us that had been working sometimes mining text.
 As you surely know, for a proper text analytics, text must be stripped of "non informative" tokens.
 Words like (in spanish): *de, la, que* are not very informative for the common tasks.

-So, you started your Rstudio project, loaded tidytext library, and then, when reaching the point where you have to remove thast kind of words with a line like this:
+So, you started your Rstudio project, loaded tidytext library, and then, when reaching the point where you have to remove that kind of words with a line like this:

 ```
 df_text <- my_spanish_text %>%